Baptistemontan/leptos_i18n/examples/interpolation/README.md

-# Component Interpolation Example
+# Interpolation Example

-This exemple showcase how you can interpolate a component in your translations, for exemple to highlight some part of it.
+This exemple showcase how you can interpolate components/variable in your translations.

 ## How to run